MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 You may have to reset your Surface Hub for reasons such as the following:

-- You are re-purposing the device for a new meeting space and want to reconfigure it.
+- You are repurposing the device for a new meeting space and want to reconfigure it.
 - You want to change how you locally manage the device.
 - The user name or password for the device account or the Administrator account has been lost.
 - After you install an update, the performance of the device decreases.